-The History of Money: From Real Money to Monopoly Money
+The History of Money in the US: From Real Money to Monopoly Money

 July 18, 2014

 From the founding of the Republic until 1933, a period of 157 years, there was basically no inflation in the US.
 How was this possible?
 Very simply, it was because the US currency was gold and silver.
 Gold and silver do not fluctuate in value in relationship to their buying power.
 On the other hand, currencies that are not backed by hard assets such as precious metals (called “fiat currencies”) fluctuate in value relative to their buying power; we call this inflation.